burglar/irmandade-app/README.md

 # irmandade-app
 ## How to test python scripts
 - Go to link https://www.python.org/downloads/
-- Download latest version
+- Download latest version of python
+- Install python
 - Download files to test from repo
-- In a command prompt navigate to the path where the files are located
+- In a command prompt, navigate to the path where the files are located
 - Type "python [filename].py"